Best Hikes in Glacier National Park: Iceberg Lake Trail

 Morning dew hangs on the pine needles along the Iceberg Lake Trail in Glacier National Park.

 Most of the trail is exposed to sunlight.
-Even if you leave early, be sure to bring plenty of sunscreen, water and food.
+Even if you leave early, be sure to bring plenty of sunscreen, water, a hat, sunglasses and food.
 As always, pack out any garbage and leave no trace.

-One of the unexpected perks of this trail is that there is a pit toilet at the lake.
-Before going right down the paved path towards the lake, go left for the pit toilet.
+Pro Tip: One of the unexpected perks of this trail is the pit toilet at the lake.
+Before going right on the path towards the lake, go left for the pit toilet.
 I was pleasantly surprised by how clean it was and that there was toilet paper available.
 Regardless, I recommend bringing your own just in case it’s not stocked.

 Iceberg Lake Trail Safety